jugend/swift-cheat-sheet/README.md

 ## Introduction

-Notes taken reading [The Swift Programming Language] (https://developer.apple.com/library/ios/documentation/swift/conceptual/Swift_Programming_Language/TheBasics.html#//apple_ref/doc/uid/TP40014097-CH5-XID_467) by Apple Inc.
+Notes taken from [The Swift Programming Language] (https://developer.apple.com/library/ios/documentation/swift/conceptual/Swift_Programming_Language/TheBasics.html#//apple_ref/doc/uid/TP40014097-CH5-XID_467) by Apple Inc.

 Still a work in progress, there are still some formatting and typo errors, will fix them soon.